MayorinBR/MayorinBR/README.md

 - I'm from Curitiba, Brazil.
 - I'm electrical engineer.
 - I'm interested in learning more about development and improving my skills.
-- I’m currently learning HTML, CSS and JS.
+- I’m currently learning Game programming.
 - My hobbies are language learning (currently learning japanese) and cooking.